Your Money - Your Future

 If you sell any investments, other than those held within an ISA or pension, capital gains tax may be due on any profits.
 While this may be unavoidable, there are a few ways to minimise your liability:

-· You can transfer assets to a spouse without a capital gains tax liability.
-You then have two annual exemptions (£24,000) to set against gains.
+· You can transfer assets to a spouse, by way of a genuine gift without a capital gains tax liability.
+You then have two annual exemptions (£24,600) to set against gains.

 · Certain investments allow you to defer tax on gains realised from other investments, or avoid CGT altogether if you hold the investment for a certain period.
 These investments are very high risk, and should only be considered after taking advice.

 Other Tax Savings